wedding-photographer-ireland-014

 Are there hidden costs?

 Do the prices reflect travel to your venue, a photographer from Dublin covering a wedding in St. Stephens Green may not charge additional costs but the photographer from Mayo might include accommodation, parking, meals and tolls costs.
-Saying all that, a local photographer doesn’t always mean a better photographer.
+Saying all that, a local photographer may not have the style that suits you and some couples will go so far as to fly their photographer from another country…a little excessive, Ireland has some of the worlds best photographers…I may not be number 1 but I’m number 52 out of 7000 on the Fearless list.

 Do they have insurance?